 13. Volunteers/student teachers

-Any volunteers or student teachers that may work in your center must also follow guidelines for child care.
+Any volunteers or student teachers that may work in your program must also follow guidelines for child care.
 For instance, volunteers or student teachers may require supervision from a staff member when watching children.
 Also include specific qualifications or training requirements for volunteers or student teachers.

 14. Acknowledgement